Updated December 4, 2022

 Many readers already know they have a need or a problem.
 But some do not.
 Therefore, the foreword must explain the need or problem and show how your book will help get them what they need or fix their problem (both motivations).

 Here is what you must take away from this article:

 1. As your credibility increases, the reader begins to trust you more, increasing the emotional connection the reader makes with you.

-2. The more you can satisfy the reader’s desire to get what they need, fix their problem, show them how to make more money, or get more of what they want, the more they’ll be motivated to buy your book.
+2. The more you can satisfy the reader’s desire to get what they need, fix their problem, show them how to make more money or get more of what they want, the more they will be motivated to buy your book.